gelahcem/task/README.md

 php protected/yiic.php migrate up
 ```

-Once the database has been installed you can use the application.
+Once the database has been installed you can use the application. user:admin pass: admin

 ### License for Source Code